What technology and security do I need to work remotely?

 The cybersecurity you need

 When you’re working remotely, it’s important to connect to a secure network.
 If you have strong wifi at home, you should remain connected to this at all times.
 Ensure it’s password-protected to stop other parties from connecting to it.
 Make sure you’re not working from an unsecured public network.
-This opens up your applications to threatening forces that can destroy your data or device.
+This opens up your applications to malicious threats that can destroy your data or device.

 Password and authentication